-- Evaluating the patient's swallowing, communication, cognition, speech and language based on the patient's individual needs.
+- Evaluate the patient's swallowing, communication, cognition, speech and language based on the patient's individual needs.

-- Identifying impairments such as dysphagia (swallowing problems), communication deficits, cognitive deficits such as memory loss and speech/language deficits that can affect both speaking and understanding of language.
+- Identify issues such as dysphagia (swallowing problems), memory loss and speech/language deficits that can affect both speaking and understanding of language.

-- Designing an individualized treatment plan that addresses a patient's impairments with the goal of educating, addressing cognition, improving communication and meeting the nutritional needs of a client when swallowing is a problem to help the patient live a better quality life with greater safety and independence
+- Design a treatment plan that addresses a patient's impairments to help the patient live a better quality life with greater safety and independence

 Treatment may include: